jmaron86/jkm_practical_machine_learning_writeup/README.md

 d1<-read.csv("https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv")
 ```
 ## dividing the training data into two dataframes
-**One dataframe is used for training the model and the other for testing the predictive nature of the model.**
+One dataframe is used for training the model and the other for testing the predictive nature of the model.
+60% of the data is allocated to training.

 ```
 inTrain<-createDataPartition(y=d1$classe,p=0.6,list=FALSE)
 train1<-d1[inTrain,];test1<-d1[-inTrain,]
 ```
 ## Scrubbing and refining the training data
+A visual inspection of the CSV training data revealed a significant portion of the 160 columns to be have predominantly blank values or have a preponderance of "NA".
+This was my approach to cleaning the data and preparing it for a training model.
 #####Accounting for columns with mostly empty values
 some text
 ```